 This software lets you control any number of digital output channels.
 It provides push buttons for you to change the state of each channel.
 You can switch each channel individually, or switch several channels at once.

 Each digital channel (or line) is initially set to on or off by a single bit.
-You might, however, want to always switch several channels at the same time - for example to open or close 8 relays at the same instant.
-In this case you can group the 8 channels together.
-All 8 relays will be controlled by a single value rather than by 8 separate ON/OFF values.
+When you want to always switch several channels at the same time - for example to open or close 8 relays at the same instant - you group up to 8 channels together.
+All 8 relays will now be controlled by a single value rather than by 8 separate ON/OFF values.
 In binary the value would be from 00000000 to 11111111.